iamsquare/complex.js/docusaurus/docs/operations/utility.md

 ### Returns

-A `number` representing the argument in radians (angle from positive real axis).
+The argument (phase angle) in radians, or NaN/Infinity for special cases.

 ### Example